salatfreak/pyromaniac/docs/components-stdlib.md

 For strings, paths, and URLs, the result of passing them to the *std.contents* component is added to the merge.
-For dicts, composite keys are expanded, and they are rendered to a string using butane.
+For dicts, composite keys are expanded, and they are rendered to a string using Butane.
 Empty dicts are ignored.
 The *headers* dict is passed to the *contents* component only for URLs.

 **Example:**
-- Merge inline butane config with remote ignition file using authentication:
+- Merge inline Butane config with remote ignition file using authentication:
   `std.merge({'storage.files[0].path': "/var/file.txt"},
   URL("https://example.com/config.ign"), headers={"Authorization": "..."})`